bradflaugher/aifixer/README.md

 cat broken_code.py | aifixer > fixed_code.py
 ```

 That's it!
-The installer handles dependencies, asks for your API key once, and puts `aifixer` on your PATH.
+The installer asks for your API key once and puts `aifixer` on your PATH.
+No dependencies to install - it's pure bash that runs anywhere.

 ## 🎯 See It in Action